Project overview

 Investing in the botanic gardens

-The project will be a co-funded cooperative between Regional Development Victoria, Friends of Wombat Hill Botanic Gardens and Hepburn Shire Council.
+The project was a co-funded cooperative between Regional Development Victoria, Friends of Wombat Hill Botanic Gardens and Hepburn Shire Council.

-The State Government will contribute $500,000, the Friends of Wombat Hill Botanic Gardens will invest $200,000 and Hepburn Shire will contribute $188,000 as well as manage the project.
+The State Government has contributed $500,000, the Friends of Wombat Hill Botanic Gardens has invested $200,000 and Hepburn Shire will contribute $318,000 and has managed the project.

-Ensuring that both the conservation and the heritage values of the gardens are maintained, the project aims to reinvigorate the Botanic Gardens through landscaping, restoration of unique infrastructure and improvement to amenities to enhance the visiting experience.
+Ensuring that both the conservation and the heritage values of the gardens are maintained, the project has reinvigorated the Botanic Gardens through landscaping, restoration of unique infrastructure and improvement to amenities to enhance the visiting experience.

 Project features